fmease/rruxwry/README.md

   [VERBATIM]...
 Flags passed to `rustc` verbatim

 Options:
-  -r, --run                   Also run the built binary -c, --check-only            Don't fully compile, only check the crate -@, --directives...
-Enable compiletest-like directives -T, --compiletest           Check in a compiletest-esque manner -., --bless                 Update the test expectations -n, --crate-name <NAME>     Set the name of the crate -t, --crate-type <TYPE>     Set the type of the crate -e, --edition <EDITION>     Set the edition of the crate
+  -r, --run                    Also run the built binary -c, --check-only             Don't fully compile, only check the crate -@, --directives[=<FLAVOR>]  Enable compiletest-like directives -T, --compiletest            Check in a compiletest-esque manner -., --bless                  Update the test expectations -n, --crate-name <NAME>      Set the name of the crate -t, --crate-type <TYPE>      Set the type of the crate -e, --edition <EDITION>      Set the edition of the crate
       --cfg <NAME[="VALUE"]>   Enable a configuration -R, --revision <NAME>        Enable a compiletest revision -F, --feature <NAME>         Enable an experimental library or language feature -s, --shallow                Halt after parsing the source file -x, --extern <NAME>          Register an external library -/, --suppress-lints         Cap lints at allow level -#, --internals              Enable internal pretty-printing of data types -N, --next-solver            Enable the next-gen trait solver -I, --identity <IDENTITY>    Force rust{,do}c's identity -D, --no-dedupe              Don't deduplicate diagnostics
       --log[=<FILTER>]         Enable rust{,do}c logging.
 FILTER defaults to `debug` -B, --no-backtrace           Override `RUST_BACKTRACE` to be `0` -V, --version                Print the underlying rust{,do}c version and halt -v, --verbose                Use verbose output
       --color <WHEN>           Control when to use color [default: auto] [possible values: auto, always, never] -h, --help                   Print help
 ```
 <!--COMMAND}-->